 What is often missing in all those “sleep-through-the-night-miracle-methods” is that the authors fail to inform their readers that just because a baby learns to fall asleep and stay asleep alone, there are no guarantees that this will continue.

-In my experience, this works much better (and is much quicker!) with older babies than trying to play hardball and using some version of cry-it-out.
+In my experience, this works much better (and is much quicker!) with older babies and toddlers than trying to play hardball and using some version of cry-it-out.

 Good luck, and please let me know how things develop.

 For a book that targets toddler sleep issues without recommending to let your baby just cry until falling asleep, check out The Happiest Baby Guide to Great Sleep: Simple Solutions for Kids from Birth to 5 Years.
 (Link to Amazon)

 - Screaming Toddler In The Middle Of The Night – Night Terror or Nightmares?